vd Brink Home Automations

 Home Assistant logo

-Here you find some Home Assistant template examples.
+Here you will find some Home Assistant helper template examples.

-With these templates you can create new custom sensors based on other sensor values to use on the dashboard or in automations.
+With these helper templates, you can create new custom sensors (conditions) based on other sensor values to use on the dashboard or in automations.
 This new sensor can have a textual output or a boolean value true/false.

 Table of Contents